xcoincoder/qtepcore-lib/docs/unit.md

 # Unit
-Unit is a utility for handling and converting QTUM units.
+Unit is a utility for handling and converting QTEP units.
 We strongly recommend to always use satoshis to represent amount inside your application and only convert them to other units in the front-end.

 To understand the need of using the `Unit` class when dealing with unit conversions, see this example:

 ```
 > 81.99 * 100000 // wrong
 8198999.999999999
-> var qtumcore = require('qtumcore');
+> var qtepcore = require('qtepcore');
-> var Unit = qtumcore.Unit;
+> var Unit = qtepcore.Unit;
 > Unit.fromMilis(81.99).toSatoshis() // correct
 8199000
 ```